Vergina: Royal burial cluster of Philip II

-Palace
+Palace of Aigai

-The most important building discovered is the monumental palace.
+The most important building discovered is the monumental palace of Aigai.
 Located on a plateau directly below the acropolis, this building of two or perhaps three stories is centred on a large open courtyard flanked by Doric colonnades.
 On the north side was a large gallery with a view of the stage of the neighbouring theatre and the whole Macedonian plain.
 The palace was sumptuously decorated, with mosaic floors, painted plastered walls, and fine relief tiles.
 The masonry and architectural members were covered with high-quality marble stucco.
 Excavations have dated its construction to the reign of Philip II, even though he also had a palace in the capital, Pella.
 It has been suggested that the building was designed by the architect Pytheos of Priene, known for his work on the Mausoleum at Halicarnassus and for his views on urban planning and architectural proportions).
 The theatre, also from the second half of the 4th century BC, was closely associated with the palace.

 Nearly 30 large columns that surrounded the palace's main peristyle have been reconstructed, some towering to a height of 25 ft.
 The frieze on the peristyle's southern section has also been reconstructed.
 Over 5,000 square feet of mosaics depicting a range of scenes, including the ravishing of Europa and motifs from nature have been carefully conserved.

+The Palace of Aigai is the largest building of classical Greece and is the location where Alexander the Great was proclaimed king in 336 BC.

+The Palace of Aigai reopened to the public in January 2024 after an extensive 16 year restoration.